About the author: Alina Khazanova, Product Designer @ Elementor

 As seen in this striking design by the Komini agency, you can use pink typography to create strong accents on your website:

-Screenshot 11 Pink Color Theory Fundamentals Every Web Designer Should Know 18
+screenshot 11 Pink Color Theory Fundamentals Every Web Designer Should Know 18

 It can take a fair bit of confidence to pull off a pink-heavy color scheme.
 However, when used wisely, it makes for striking and memorable designs.